At the Wilderness Edge: The Rise of the Anti-Development Movement on British Columbia’s Southwest Coast.

 McGill-Queen's University Press, January 2019.

 A native of Quebec, I received my graduate degrees from the Universities of New Brunswick and Ottawa, and arrived at SFU in 1976.
-I most recently taught courses on the history of New France, modern Quebec, the environment, and visions of the Canadian landscape.
+I retired from the History Department in 2015 and now live on Salt Spring Island.

 At the Wilderness Edge: The Rise of the Anti-Development Movement on British Columbia’s Southwest Coast.